-Utilizing Microsoft Graph for Email Forwarding with Credential Flow
+Email Forwarding with Credential Flow Using Microsoft Graph

-Utilizing Microsoft Graph for Email Forwarding with Credential Flow
+Email Forwarding with Credential Flow Using Microsoft Graph

 Advanced Email Management with Microsoft Graph

-One advanced feature of Microsoft Graph is its support for the credential flow, allowing applications to authenticate and perform actions on behalf of a user or service without interactive login.
-This feature is instrumental when setting up automated systems that can forward emails from a "noreply" address to a specified recipient, ensuring that important notifications are not missed and can be acted upon promptly by the intended parties.
+Support for the credential flow, which enables apps to authenticate and act on behalf of a user or service without requiring an interactive login, is one of Microsoft Graph's advanced features.
+This capability is crucial for configuring automated systems that may route emails from a "noreply" address to a designated recipient.
+This guarantees that crucial notifications are not overlooked and that the intended recipients can respond to them as soon as possible.

 Command Description

-CreateForward Method to create a forward message in a user's mailbox.
+CreateForward A process for adding a forward message to a user's mailbox.

 Programming Language: C#